splunk/public-o11y-docs/data-visualization/use-time-range-selector.rst

 .. _time-range-selector:

 *****************************************************************
-Selecting the time range with the Time Range Selector
+Select the time range with the Time Range Selector
 *****************************************************************

 .. meta::